 Dental residency program vs. D.D.S

 Let us start with discovering how a dental residency program is different from D.D.S.
 A dental residency provides education and training in a particular subject, just like a post-graduation program would in your home country.
 Also, admissions to a residency program are facilitated via the National Matching Service which makes it more competitive.
+You must be able to to choose the best dental residency program for international students.

 D.D.S. is an advanced standing program which does not focus on a specialization but rather all subjects taught in a dental school.
 It is basically a bridge course making you equivalent to any US-trained dentist in which you repeat two years of dental training to get licensure to practice in the United States.